 To explore and predict how the climate will change, researchers create computer models of the real world.
-These mathematical models are based on the laws of physics and chemistry, which explain how water and air move, heat up, and cool in the atmosphere and ocean, how pollutants react in the atmosphere, and how sunlight and infrared radiation interact with molecules.
+These mathematical climate change models are based on the laws of physics and chemistry, which explain how water and air move, heat up, and cool in the atmosphere and ocean, how pollutants react in the atmosphere, and how sunlight and infrared radiation interact with molecules.

 Models also integrate measurements of the sun's radiation and of Earth's atmosphere, seas, ice, volcanos, and land biosphere.
 They are driven by data and future scenarios about humanity's output of carbon dioxide and of pollutants that affect the climate.